 And if you are a fan of Conan O'Brien, "The Simpsons" or "Star Trek," you might have seen him brandishing his cool wit during guest appearances on those shows.

 Even if you are familiar with his academic work, however, there are many interesting facts you might not know about Hawking, stretching from his time at school and gradual development of disability to his opinions on the future of the human race.

-Many find it surprising, for instance, that, despite his influential body of work, Hawking hasn't yet been awarded the Nobel Prize.
-We'll talk about some of the remarkable distinctions he has received, however.
+Many find it surprising, for instance, that, despite his influential body of work, Hawking was never awarded the Nobel Prize.
+We'll talk about some of the remarkable distinctions he did receive, however.

 Another interesting fact: Hawking was born on Jan.
 8, 1942, which just happened to be the 300th anniversary of Galileo's death.

 But this has just been the warm-up.
 Next, we'll delve into some fascinating and unexpected facts about Hawking, including some things about his profoundly inspirational story.